aerospike/aerospike-client-nodejs/docs/configuration.md

 ### `modlua` attribute

-The `modlua` object contains configuration values for mod-lua paths.
+The `modlua` object contains configuration values for mod-lua system and user paths.

 The attributes of `mod-lua` object.